Skip to main content

 Who Authors the Internet?
 Analyzing Gender Diversity in Chat-GPT 3 Training Data

-To better understand the origin of LLM bias, this paper attempts to quantify an underexamined source of bias in model inputs: the authorship of pretraining data.
+To better understand the origin of LLM bias, this paper, from 2023, attempts to quantify an underexamined source of bias in model inputs: the authorship of pretraining data.
 We evaluate authorship of ChatGPT-3’s training corpuses through a gender lens.
 Operating from developers’ limited disclosure of the model, we estimate that just over a quarter – 26.5% – of ChatGPT-3 training data was authored by women.
 This paper serves as a case study of what is lost when disclosure and documentation of LLM training data is lacking.